 Tarragon is another herb that has a lot of medicinal uses.
 It can be used to treat toothache, insomnia, digestion problems, and blood sugar problems.
 It can also help deal with water retention, increase appetite, and jumpstart menstruation.

 This aromatic herb is easy to grow.
 It must be sown about four to six inches deep in a medium-sized container.
 Plant it in a lightweight and moist potting soil mix.
-Use a paper towel or cotton cloth to cover the planted tarragon seeds until they sprout once they are sprouted up to about two inches tall, thin them out, and transplant them into their individual containers.
+Use a paper towel or cotton cloth to cover the planted tarragon seeds until they sprout once they are sprouted up to about two inches tall, thin them out, and transplant them into their containers.

 Basil is a favorite herb by many, as it is used to flavor delicious meals like pasta, soups, and pizza.
 But this herb offers more than flavoring – it has medicinal properties that can help relieve flatulence, treat kidney issues, deal with fluid retention, help remove warts, and relieve cold symptoms.
 It can also be used topically for faster recovery from cuts and scrapes.
 It’s also said to have anti-parasitic properties that can help in deworming both man and animals.
 Basil can also act as a mosquito repellent when planted indoors.

 Basil is easy to grow.
 Plant seeds or small plants one-fourth of an inch deep in pots with rich, organic soil.
 Use moist, well-draining soil.
-Place them in areas that receive a lot of sun – best if it’s in a south-western window for better sunlight.
+Place them in areas that receive a lot of sunlight – best if it’s in a south-western window for better sunlight.
 Don’t water the plant until the soil is dry when touched, and always water at the base, not from the top.

 Rosemary is a classic medicinal herb from the mint family.
 When dried, it’s usually added to add flavor to dishes, especially meat.
 Herbalists have used rosemary for centuries to soothe muscle pain, enhance memory, boost the circulatory and immune systems, and even increase hair growth.
 It’s a natural breath refresher and can help heal minor wounds, insect bites, and other common skin irritations.

 It can be hard to grow rosemary from seeds, but it’s an easy one to grow from a sprout.
-Plant the seeds by sprinkling them on the surface of the soil and cover them with about half an inch of a seed-starter mix.
+Plant the seeds by sprinkling them on the surface of the soil and covering them with about half an inch of a seed-starter mix.
 Keep the seeds moist but not soggy.
 Wait for two to three weeks for it to sprout, then plant it in containers for indoor gardening.
 Place it in well-draining soil in an area with partial shade to full sun.

 Sage is a classic ingredient for roasting and stuffing.
 Like rosemary, it comes from the mint family, and it can be used for a lot of home remedies.
 This herb can treat dyspepsia, hot flashes, stomach upset, indigestion, flatulence, diarrhea, bloating, and heartburn.
 It can also help alleviate memory loss, throat and mouth inflammation, and lower blood pressure.